dart-lang/sdk/runtime/vm/service/service.md

   // The top stack frame associated with this event, if applicable.
   //
-  // This is provided for the events:
+  // This is provided for the event kinds:
   //   PauseBreakpoint
   //   PauseInterrupted
   //   PauseException